522539291/resorcerer/README.md

 dc/prometheus   1          1         1         config,image(prometheus:latest)
 ```

-When done, don't forgot to clean up with `oc delete project resorcerer`.
+From the `oc routes` output above you see where your Prometheus dashboard is, `http://prometheus-resorcerer.192.168.99.100.nip.io/graph` for me (since I'm using Minishift for development).

+If you're not familiar with the  Prometheus [query language](https://prometheus.io/docs/querying/basics/), now is a good time to learn it.

-### The resorcerer app
+### Launch the resorcerer infra cluster daemon

+Launch resorcerer as follows (no HTTP API or API, it's a headless daemon):

 ```
 $ oc project # make sure that you're in the resorcerer project
 $ oc apply -f deployments/all-resorcerer.yaml
 ```

+When done, don't forgot to clean up with `oc delete project resorcerer`.

 ### Development